How To Grill Eggplant

 Unlike meats, eggplant does not have a specific internal temperature to achieve doneness.
 Cooking time and visual cues are usually sufficient indicators of readiness.
 When the eggplant is grilled to the desired doneness, it should appear soft, slightly charred, and have a golden-brown color.

-See also How To Grill Perfect Steak
+See also How To Make A Grilled Cheese

 Avoiding Common Mistakes